 Jamie Williford was 16 years old when her life was turned upside down: "I heard three shots before I realized they were shooting at us, and I tried to duck under the dashboard, but I got hit in the back and that's the bullet that paralyzed me."
 Derrick Strong was 25 when he was shot nine times: "he hit me in both legs, my right arm, my gut, my chest, my back.
 I remember just hoping he didn't hit me in the head.
 Everywhere else was completely busted open."

 Anthony Davis, now 33, has been shot a total of six times on two separate occasions, the first when he was 15: "I still got a bullet in my hip, and it still hurts like shit...my arm cramps up.
 I can tell when it's gonna rain".
-628 at all.
-630 This means, on average in 2016, more than 317 people were shot every day and survived - at least long enough to get to the hospital.
-If they are lucky, they will be within an hour of a level one trauma center, equipped to resuscitate, stabilize and treat critically injured patients, with a team of trauma specialists available 24 hours a day.
-Most are in urban areas; Baltimore, for instance, has two level one trauma centers, which together treat an average of three gunshot patients a day.
-631 When gunshot victims are treated in these specialized units, their survival rates increase by about 25%.
-632
+633 enough to get to the hospital.635 If they are lucky, they will be within an hour of a level one trauma center, equipped to resuscitate, stabilize and treat critically injured patients, with a team of trauma specialists available 24 hours a day.
+Most are in urban areas; Baltimore, for instance, has two level one trauma centers, which together treat an average of three gunshot patients a day.636 When gunshot victims are treated in these specialized units, their survival rates increase by about 25%.637